nam2184/generic-queries/README.md

 # Go Generic SQLx Queries

-This project demonstrates how to use generic functions with `sqlx` to perform PostGres database operations with reduced code repetition by leveraging Go generics.
+This project demonstrates how to use generic functions with `sqlx` to perform PostGres database operations with reduced code repetition by leveraging Go generics, mostly for me but idk use it if u want to.

 ## Features